gillescoolen/deepl-client/README.md

 ```

 ### Usage
-To see the usage statistics linked to your authorization key, you can use the `usage` function.
+To see the usage statistics linked to your authorization key, you can use the `usage` function:

 ```typescript
 const params: UsageParameters = {